Carapacik/swagger_parser/swagger_parser/README.md

   # Support @Extras annotation for interceptors.
   # If the value is 'true', then the annotation will be added to all requests.
   extras_parameter_by_default: false

   # Optional (dart only).
-  # It is used if the value does not have the annotations 'required' and 'nullable'.
-  # If the value is 'true', then value be 'required', if the value is 'false', then 'nullable'.
-  required_by_default: true

-  # Optional (dart only).
 Set 'true' to generate root client
   # with interface and all clients instances.